Megislava/Alaskan-Obsidian/CyberSec/Theory/Linux/Linux Command Line.md

 ### Variables, Paths, Programs

-- `key=value` variable definition
+- `key=value` - variable definition
-	- will persist only until Term is closed
+	- will persist only until term is closed
 	- around `=` cannot be spaces
 	- without type
 	- in case of special characters, use `''`